 You’ve heard it time and time again, “Keep your resume concise.”
 Whoever told you that was on to something, as it’s one of our resume basics.
-It is tempting to want to add every single job duty you’ve ever had because you hope to set yourself apart from the others.
-It is kind of like being that girl at the party who went a little too far with the glitter.
+It’s tempting to want to add every single job duty you’ve ever had because you hope to set yourself apart from the others.
+It’s kind of like being that girl at the party who went a little too far with the glitter.
 After a certain point, it’s no longer attractive and you spend most of your evening trying to avoid getting it stuck on you.

 Don’t be THAT person.

 The bottom line is that the age of Applicant Tracking Systems (ATS) is here and it ain’t going anywhere.
-Any extra information will actually hurt your chances of landing that interview.
+Any extra information may actually hurt your chances of landing that interview.

 To make it past the ATS firewall, you need to include relevant keywords from the job posting, a simple resume format, and relevant contact information.
-Once you get the interview, you will have your time to shine, share and elaborate on important details.
+Once you get the interview, you’ll have your time to shine, share and elaborate on important details.

-Remember it isn’t about you, it is about your getting their attention.
+Remember it isn’t about you, it’s about you getting their attention.
 Check out this list of resume basics, the “Do Nots,” to help keep your resume clean, concise and easy to read: